STACKFEED: Structured Textual Actor-Critic Knowledge Base Editing with FeedBack: Introduction

 Advancements in KE have focused on updating the model’s parameters~\citep{cl2,rome,memit}, adding new parameters to model~\citep{transformerpatcher, melo}, and holding additional memory~\citep{memprompt,ike,remake}.
-Contrary to approaches that either update model parameters or add new parameters that require white-box access to LLMs, memory-based approaches can work with black-box access to LLMs.
-In similar line of thought, recently, KE approaches have also focused on refining the KBs themselves~\citep{erase}.
-For example, the method proposed in \citet{erase} continuously updates KBs with new information, such as the current identity of the British Prime Minister.
+Contrary to approaches that update model parameters or add new parameters that require white-box access to LLMs, memory-based approaches can work with black-box access to LLMs.
+In a similar line of thought, recently, KE approaches have also focused on refining the KBs themselves~\citep{erase}.
+For example, the method proposed by~\citet{erase} continuously updates KBs with new information when presented with a document containing the exact information to be updated, such as updating the current identity of the British Prime Minister in the KB when the news of election results is provided.
 This approach demonstrates that directly editing the KB is more effective than simply adding new documents, which may coexist with outdated or inaccurate ones.
-Removing older documents is often not feasible, as only certain sections may be incorrect, while other parts could still provide valuable information for different queries. \ignore{\gustavo{it is not very clear the difference between editing a KB and adding a new document for the KB.
-I would expect adding to be an instance of editing.}}However, in applications like chatbots or code generation using API documentation, where updated information might not be readily available in document form, expert intervention can be crucial~\citep{cataractbot,ragchatbot}.
-In such cases, expert feedback can be used to directly update the KB with accurate information when the LLM produces erroneous results.
+Removing older documents is often non-trivial, as only certain sections may be incorrect, while other parts could still provide valuable information for different queries.